 - But a SIM card is easier if you are hopping through a lot of different countries like I was.
 I usually got a SIM if I knew I was going to spend more than a week in one country.
 Countries I bought SIM Cards in: Hungary, Poland (this remains my favourite SIM card ever – 10GB of data for 5 zloty/SGD 2!), Ecuador, Panama, Peru, Romania.

-- I also used something called Flexiroam which is a sticker you can attach to your original SIM card that lets you use data in many countries without having to swap your SIM card out.
+- I also used something called Flexiroam [referral link] which is a sticker you can attach to your original SIM card that lets you use data in many countries without having to swap your SIM card out.
 If you are going to be travelling very quickly and have no time to shop, and hate having to swap out your SIM card, consider this instead.
 What I didn’t like was having to constantly restart my phone to switch between the profiles (the original profile and the Flexiroam profile) and that the data isn’t particularly cheap – you’re paying for convenience basically!

 WHAT I PACKED

 I knew I wanted to streamline and go as light as possible – I’d never packed for such a long term trip before!
-I opted for the 44L CabinZero backpack which I had started carrying for long weekend trips since 2015.
+I opted for the 44L CabinZero backpack which I had been carrying for long weekend trips since 2015.

 Backpacking forces you to become an expert packer because you will spend your entire trip packing and unpacking – soon you’ll know every item in your bag intimately as there is a ‘fixed spot’ for each item to ensure optimal space, you learn to consider how much you really want to buy a particular souvenir as well.
 I’ll probably do a more comprehensive packing post someday, but here are some tips I picked up.